 The news report was addressing the issues of lead poisoning, this new station is historically considered to be liberal with their political affiliation, the station asked why president Trump wasn't acting on this issue.
-As opposed to listening to what the station was talking about and explaining, this person called out CNN and Obama (Semantria 2017).
+As opposed to listening to what the station was talking about and explaining, this person called out CNN and Obama (Semantria).

-These comments were just a small sample of some of the political connections and political topics that went on throughout these comment sections.
+These three comments were just a small sample of some of the political connections and political topics that went on throughout these comment sections.
 These comments were very surprising because with the access to technology in our modern world, you would think people could become a bit more educated on the issue and care for it a little more.
 Instead it seemed that most of them completely ignored it and instead used this as a platform to attack each other, especially those who opposed their personal beliefs.
-We are uncertain whether it is due to their lack of understanding about lead poisoning and the dangers that goes along with it, or their lack of caring.
+We don't know if it is because they don't know enough about lead poisoning and the dangers that goes along with it, or they just don't care.
 It is obvious that on the larger scale, being that these comments were connected outside of Scott County, the problem of lead poisoning is not respected enough.

-We also did an analysis on the YouTube videos to try and understand what the overall sentiment of lead dangers was.
-We could tell that there was a strong tie to politics when it came to this issue but we were interested in developing more insights about people's personal opinions on the issue.
+We also did an analysis on the youtube videos to try and understand what the overall sentiment of lead dangers was.
+We could tell that there was a strong tie to politics when it came to this issue but we were interested in digging even deeper to people's personal opinions on the issue.
 The data showed us that overall the sentiment on the issue was very neutral.
-This was rather shocking to us because after looking at the political aspect we expected that people would have a very negative view about lead poisoning.
-However, the findings only suggested that people really do not have an opinion one way or the other about the dangers of lead.
-We believe that this could be for multiple different reasons (Semantria 2017).
+This was pretty shocking to us because after looking at the political aspect we expected that people would have a very negative view about lead poisoning.
+However, the findings only suggested that people really don't have an opinion one way or the other about the dangers of lead.
+We believe that this could be for multiple different reasons (Semantria).

-The first and biggest reason is that they just do not know about the dangers so they are not able to formulate an opinion without the knowledge.
+The first and biggest reason is that they just don't know about the dangers so they are not able to formulate an opinion without the knowledge.
 We touched on the Flint water issue earlier and we were able to see where a large number of people were involved in that conversation.
-But that only involves water, which is something people use daily.
-In the case of Scott County, we are trying to raise awareness of the dangers of lead paint.
+But that only involves water, which is something people use everyday.
+In the case of Scott County we are trying to raise awareness of the dangers of lead paint.
 Lead paint is something that can just be out of sight and out of mind for most people.
-Homeowner's may not think that they are in danger even if their house was painted with paint, containing lead.
+Homeowner's may not think that they are in danger even if there house was painted with lead paint.

 The second reason for this neutral sentiment about lead paint could be contributed to the age demographic of who we are dealing with.
-Lead paint was banned in the 1978 (CDC 2017), that was nearly 50 years ago.
+Lead paint was banned in the 1970s, that was nearly 50 years ago.
 The people who were probably most impacted by that ban and the ones who were the most educated are now probably approaching their 60s and 70s.
 As the younger generations start to grow up and buy houses they probably are not as educated about the dangers of lead paint and they more than likely do not even know what to look for.
-This is another reason that we stress the importance of a social media campaign in order to reach this younger demographic who use social media to get their new.
+This is another reason why we stress the importance of a social media campaign in order to reach this younger demographic who use social media to get their new.